© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pwll Du Tunnel is a scheduled monument protected by Cadw under reference MM223.
 View the official record →

-Pwll Du Tunnel is a tramroad tunnel located in Wales and designated as a scheduled ancient monument under reference MM223.
+Pwll Du Tunnel is a post-medieval tramroad structure located in Wales, designated as a Scheduled Ancient Monument (Cadw SAM MM223).
 It is designated a Scheduled Ancient Monument by Cadw under reference MM223.

 Pwll Du Tunnel dates from the post medieval/modern period, and is classified as a tramroad.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pwll Du Tunnel is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM223.